ProjectNeura/LEADS/README.md

 systemctl enable leads_vec_rc
 ```

+## Environment Setup

+This section helps you set up the exact environment we have for the VeC project.
+A more detailed guide of reproduction is available on [https://leads.projectneura.org](https://leads.projectneura.org), but first of all, we run an Ubuntu 22.04 LTS on a Raspberry Pi 4 Model B 8GB.
+After the OS is set up, clone the repository or download the scripts from [releases](releases) (only stable releases provide scripts).

+You can simply run "[setup.sh](scripts/setup.sh)" and it will install everything for you.
+If anything goes wrong, you can also manually install everything.

+If you install Python using the scripts, you will not find `python ...`, `python3 ...`, `pip ...`, or `pip3 ...` working because you have to specify the Python version such that `python3.11 ...` and `python3.11 -m pip ...`.

-### Configurations
+## Configurations

-The configuration is a json file that has the following columns.
+The configuration is a JSON file that has the following columns.
 You can have an empty configuration file like the following as all the columns are optional.

 ```json
 {}
 ```

-Note that a purely empty file could cause error.
+Note that a purely empty file could cause an error.

 |                           | Type    | Usage                                                        | Used By      | Default       |
 | ------------------------- | ------- | ------------------------------------------------------------ | ------------ | ------------- |